 Neither must they include information which cannot be substantiated or any allegations inspired by malice or spite.
 Personal attacks on individuals, their character, their family, their standing in the community or their business will not be tolerated.

-Although social media has been part of the mix for a decade now, it has been notoriously difficult to regulate.
+Although social media has been part of the mix for more than a decade now, it has been notoriously difficult to regulate.
 However, admins on Facebook pages and groups carry a similar responsibility to a publisher and therefore need to be on top of the content.

 The Fethiye Times Facebook page is moderated regularly and any comment or information published which is considered offensive or libellous will be removed immediately.
 We carry the responsibility for the content of the page and we, therefore, reserve the right to decide what is posted.